Jagathy Sreekumar: Accident

 On 10 March 2012, he was seriously injured in a road accident at Panambra near the Calicut University at Tenhipalam in Malappuram district.
-He was immediately rushed to MIMS Hospital in Calicut, where he remained for one month.
-Later, he was taken to Vellore Christian Medical College for advanced treatment.
+He was immediately rushed to MIMS in Kozhikode, where he remained for one month.
+Later, he was taken to Christian Medical College, Vellore for advanced treatment.
 He underwent multiple surgical procedures.
 He remained in hospital for twelve months, appearing in public for the first time in March 2013, unable to speak.
 In 2014, he was again taken to Vellore for further check-ups and returned to his home later.
-Recently he appeared in a private channel during onam with Nedumudi Venu in which he sang old songs.
+Recently he appeared in a private channel during Onam with Nedumudi Venu in which he sang old songs.